saulcov/PokeWebApp/README.md

 ## Phase I
 In order to implement phase I, I needed to create a file MakeData.py that would scrape data from the PokeAPI and store it in an object-database.
 Upon running this file a pokedex class object containing all the retrived data from the API, is stored as a pickle as data/pokedex_national.pickle.

+After getting the data, I created a backend.py file that would carry out all of the relevant computation in order to score a query and against all documents.